The Great American Road Trip

 It should be noted Rita Mae Brown is a very interesting person and has written much more than cat and fox hunting mysteries.

 Paula Katherine Price, despite the inherent disadvantage of being my younger sister, has carved out several important careers over the years, including running a bookstore.
 The bookstore, is, alas, defunct.
-However she now serves as executive director of the Mental Health Association of Virginia.
 An avid historian and traveler, she particularly loves road trips and has explored just about every corner of Virginia.

 Thank you so much, Paula, for sharing your knowledge of Virginia, and your not-surprising knowledge of books written by cats.
 (Photo by Vera Marie Badertscher, all rights reserved).